Homepage > Education and Learning > Schools > Find a School > School Search

 Working together

 All children have a class teacher/s who is responsible for their wellbeing, progress and attainment.
-All classes have some time with a teaching assistant throughout the week.
-There are also designated staff members who deliver interventions- as a parent/carer you will be made aware if your child is involved in an intervention.
+Some classes have the support of a teaching assistant throughout the week.
+There are also designated staff members who deliver interventions.
+As a parent/carer you will be made aware if your child is involved in an intervention.
 For some children with SEND and/or an EHCP there are designated teaching assistants who provide some 1:1 or small group support.

 We also use a number of sports coaches throughout the week to deliver PE sessions and after-school clubs.
 For one day a week we also have Peripatetic Music Teachers should your child wish to take up musical instrument tuition- this is currently only available to key stage 2 children.